 How to Become a Cinematographer After 12th

 Students interested in pursuing cinematography after graduation can take up various diploma courses or bachelor’s courses in cinematography, photography, or filmmaking.
 Good photography skills and a passion for direction are the two most important skills required for learning cinematography.
-The minimum eligibility criteria for cinematography after 12th is 50-60% in 12th boards from any stream.
+The minimum eligibility criteria for cinematography after the 12th is 50-60% in 12th boards from any stream.

 Pursuing Cinematography Courses

 When it comes to Cinematography courses, you can explore a wide range of diploma, undergraduate and postgraduate programs.
-Here is the list of most popular cinematography courses:
+Here is the list of the most popular cinematography courses:

 - Diploma in Cinematography